 The definition of Employee retention is termed as the organizational goal of keeping talented employees and reducing turnover by fostering a positive work atmosphere to promote engagement, showing appreciation to employees, and providing competitive pay and benefits and healthy work-life balance.
 Employers are particularly interested in retaining employees during periods of low unemployment and heightened competition for talent.

 To retain employees, organizations use human resources technology for recruiting, onboarding, engaging and recognizing workers and offer more work flexibility and modern benefits like physical and financial wellness programs.

 High rates of employee turnover can harm organizations' ability to carry out their mission because of impairments to continuity, loss of institutional knowledge, and high costs of replacing departing workers.
 Diminished productivity and competitive advantage are among the biggest losses caused by employees leaving an organization.

-Employee departures can also lower morale and spur more employees to leave the organization.
-Employee retention is also important to team building and cohesion in the workplace, so workers can come to trust and depend on each other.
+Employee departures can also lower morale and spur more employees to quit.
+Staff retention is also important to team building and cohesion in the workplace, so workers can come to trust and depend on each other.

 Another negative effect of turnover is the impact on customers, who can notice that they are dealing with a continual flow of different people.

 What causes employee retention?